parklab/SCAN2/README.md

- Now it is possible to extract the genotyped sites called using the static filters (such as minimum depths, exclusion of dbSNP sites, etc.) and the two single cell artifact models. lysis.fdr and mda.fdr <= 0.01 corresponds to a target false discovery rate (FDR) of 1%.
+ Now it is possible to extract the genotyped sites called using the static filters (such as minimum depths, exclusion of dbSNP sites, etc.) and the two single cell artifact models. lysis.fdr and mda.fdr <= 0.01 correspond to a target false discovery rate (FDR) of 1%.
 Note that SCAN2 does **NOT** provide formal FDR control.